-Great question!
-Goals in Google Analytics can help you see critical information about actions people are taking on your website.
+Goals in Google Analytics can help you see critical information about specific actions people are taking on your website.

 You can see how many people have:

-Google Analytics offers a maximum of 20 goals per view in your account, so it is critical that you think carefully about what goals are most important for your group to measure!
+Google Analytics offers a maximum of 20 goals per view in your account, so it is critical that you think carefully about what goals are most important for your charity organization to measure!

-Now, the information provided below is a basic primer and meant to be for beginners who want some more data than they are currently getting!
+The information provided below is a basic primer and meant to be for beginners who want some more data than they are currently getting!
 There are a LOT of others ways to get this kind of data including the Tag Manager and other scripts – but we wanted to supply the easiest way for you to get great data fast to help your nonprofit have real data to make improvements with.

 Goals typically need a thank you page to be able to get the most accurate data.

 So for each action you have on your website you would want to create a unique thank you page for that specific action to use what we have outlined below.

 Steps For Setting Up Your Goals – page 1